warioishere/lndg-blitz/README.md

 ### Peer Reconnection

 Automatically attempts to reconnect to peers associated with inactive channels (max once every 3 minutes per peer).

+### Peer Alias Refresh

+Aliases for peers are periodically updated using cached node info even when the peer is disconnected.

 ## Auto-Fees